"...prove all things; hold fast to that which is good..." 1TH 5:21

 The law under the Old Covenant was given by Moses, but grace under the New Covenant came by Christ (CP Jn 1:17; 1Cor 1:3-4; 2Ti 1:8-10).
 The depth of meaning of grace is richer under the New Covenant.
 Under the law of Moses sin was revealed and sinners were condemned to death.
 In the New Testament in Christ, grace not only forgives sin, it provides a righteousness for the sinner (CP Ro 5:12, 15-21; 2Cor 5:21).
 In Ro 5:20 we learn that not only did the Old Covenant law reveal sin, but it caused it to happen.
 V21 and 2Cor 5:21 teach that grace provides a righteousness for sinners unattainable under the Old Covenant.
 Under the New Covenant, where sin abounds grace abounds even more, providing forgiveness of sin and empowering believers to resist it (CP Ro 6:1-2, 14; 1Jn 3:5-10).
 Grace introduces believers into a new realm in the New Testament.
 By it believers are taken out of the sphere of death into life by faith in Jesus Christ (CP Col 1:12-14).
 Repentant sinners are fully and freely justified in Christ (CP Tit 2:11).

 This does not mean that everyone who ever lived has known of God's grace that brings salvation.
 It refers to humanity in general.
 God's saving grace through the atoning death of the Lord Jesus Christ has made salvation available to the whole of humanity (CP Ro 5:15, 18; 2Cor 5:18-19; Tit 3:4).
 Grace teaches believers to deny ungodliness and worldly lusts; to live soberly, righteously, Godly, and to look for the coming again of Jesus to take all the saints of God - Old Testament and New Testament alike - back to heaven with Him at the rapture (CP Tit 2:11-13 with Ro 6:13-23; 8:12-13; He 12:14 and Php 3:20).
-This present age of grace began with the death and resurrection of Jesus and will end with His coming again to rapture the saints to heaven (CP Jn 14:1-3; 1Cor 15:51-58; 1Th 4:13-18; 5:1-11).
+This present age of grace began with the death and resurrection of Jesus and will end with His coming again to rapture the saints to heaven both living and dead (CP Jn 14:1-3; 1Cor 15:51-58; 1Th 4:13-18; 5:1-11).

 The first person to receive of God's grace in the New Testament was Mary, mother of Jesus (CP Lu 1:30).
 Favour here is grace.
 Grace is one of God's infinite attributes and is the result of the eternal counsel and purpose of His will (CP Eph 1:3-14; 2Ti 1:8-9).
 We see also in Eph 1:13-14 that another manifestation of God's grace is that He gives the Holy Spirit to repentant sinners upon accepting Christ as their saviour, to assure them of their future resurrection to glory with Christ.
 That is why Paul calls Him, in V13, the "Holy Spirit of Promise".
 One of the many graces bestowed upon believers is the gift of giving (CP 2Cor 4:15; 8:1-7, 10-19; 9:7-15).
 A heart possessed of grace is a liberal heart, but it should be noted, as 2Cor 8:12 teaches, that God only expects believers to give according to what they have, not according to what they do not have.
 Believers must never feel bad if they do not have anything to give.
 It is not the amount one gives that matters, but the willingness to give, if one has it.

 Grace is also the enabling power of believers to endure extreme hardships in their witness for God.
 His strength - their enabling grace - is made perfect in their weakness (CP 2Cor 12:7-9).
 The conduct of those in whom grace is resident is characterised by Godly sincerity in all that they say and do.
 Their conduct is the transparent genuineness of the grace within them (CP 2Cor 1:12).
 Grace exercised by believers in their speech acts as a purifying influence on all who hear it (CP Pr 10:20-21; Eph 4:29; Col 4:6).
-Grace is not only a gift but a trust to keep, believers have been entrusted with the stewardship of grace (CP 1Pe 4:10 with Ro 12:6-8; 1Cor 12:4-11).
+Grace is not only a gift but a trust to keep; believers have been entrusted with the stewardship of grace (CP 1Pe 4:10 with Ro 12:6-8; 1Cor 12:4-11).
 All these gifts of the Spirit are gifts of grace and what Peter is teaching in 1Pe 4:10 is that believers are meant to be channels of blessing for others with the gifts of grace they have each received from the Holy Spirit.
 Grace qualifies believers to exercise the gifts of the Spirit (CP Eph 3:8; Php 1:7).
 Grace is also associated with the development of faith and patience, enabling believers undergoing trials to bear the suffering until they receive the final instalment of their salvation when Christ comes again to take them back to heaven with Him (CP 1Pe 1:3-13 with Jn 14: 1-3; 1Cor 15:51-58; 1Th 4:13-18; 5:1-11).
 This is the grace that will be brought to them on which believers are to set their hopes fully in 1Pe 1:13.

 God's grace knows no distinction between nationalities, social status or gender of those who have been saved.
 They are all one in Christ (CP Ga 3:28).
 This does not mean that there is no distinction between the sexes in their function in the church.
 It simply means that no one is preferred above another as a child of God (CP V 22-29).
 Grace is the key element in believers for their witness in the world (CP Ac 4:33).
 Grace is a continuing work in believers enabling them to abound to every good work (CP 1Cor 15:10; 2Cor 9:8).
 Grace operates in believers both to will and to act according to God's good pleasure (CP Php 2:12-13 with Tit 2:11-12).
 Obedience to God's word is a gift of God's grace (CP Eph 2:4-7).
 Quickened here means to cause to live, to make alive.
 It is used in the sense of being raised from death to life with Christ to do the work of God's word.
 In their unsaved state believers were dead in their trespasses and sins - disobedient to the word of God.
 But upon their acceptance of Christ they were made alive by the Holy Spirit to a renewed life in Christ (CP Ro 6:1-13; Eph 5:14; Col 2:8-13).
 Quickened in this context means a type of spiritual resurrection; it expresses what being born again means (CP Jn 3:3-5).